 Rather than sticking the cubs in cages and avoiding contact, Kilham establishes a relationship with them without encouraging dependency.
 Kilham’s role as “mother bear” is not so much to teach the bears the ropes, but to provide the safety of a foster parent to protect them against danger while they find their own way in the world.

 His methods are controversial.
 All conventional theory indicates that these cubs would become habituated to people.
-As radical as his plan is, he has successfully raised and released two dozen cubs.
+As radical as his plan is, The Kilham Black Bear Rehabilitation Center (an 8-acre forested enclosure) which his sister Phoebe and wife Debbie help him run, has rehabilitated and successfully released over 130 black bears back to the wild, not including those currently at the center.
 In the process he has learned much about how bears interact with each other and with humans.

-Kilham wrote a book about his experiences.
-Among the Bears: Raising Orphan Cubs in the Wild is a personal story of the bond between animals and humans.
-In addition to his latest film from National Geographic Man Among Bears, Kilham has appeared in and taken part in the production of several other documentaries.
-His presentations have entertained thousands of ursophiles, with Kilham's personal and passionate accounts illuminating the intimate lives of bears.
+Kilham has been studying black bear social behavior for close to 25 years and has written about his experiences in his book Out on a Limb: What black bears have taught me about intelligence and intuition and it’s paperback In The Company of Bears.
+His first book – Among the Bears: Raising Orphan Cubs in the Wild – is a heartwarming personal story of the bond between animals and humans.
+In addition to his latest film from National Geographic A Man Among Bears, Kilham has appeared in and taken part in the production of several other documentaries.
+His presentations have entertained thousands of ursophiles, with Kilham’s personal and passionate accounts illuminating the intimate lives of bears.

 Carrie Hunt — Bear conflict and bear shepherding